t9k/apps/tools/README.md

 The scripts in `tools` are used to simplify some common operations when installing APPs in `user-console`, for example:

-1.  `image-mirror.sh` automatically migrates images from one repository to another based on the YAML in configs.
+1. `image-mirror.sh` automatically migrates images from one repository to another based on the specified app configuration file and `app-artifacts.yaml`.
-2.  `chart-mirror.sh` automatically migrates Helm Charts from one repository to another based on template.yaml.
+2. `chart-mirror.sh` automatically migrates Helm Charts from one repository to another based on the specified app configuration file and `app-artifacts.yaml`.
+3. `app-register.sh` helps in registering applications by automating the necessary steps based on the provided configuration.

 ## Requirements